SUNY Distinguished Teaching Professors: R. Robbins

 Assistant Professors: J. Lowry

-Chair: Amy Mountcastle, SUNY Distinguished Professor
+Chair: Amy Mountcastle, Associate Professor

 Students of anthropology acquire a broad understanding of human nature and human behavior applicable to our own and other world cultures.
 Courses introduce the biological and cultural evolution and diversity of human groups, explore world cultures and global problems, and provide a basis for comparative analysis of biological and cultural processes, and of social institutions in different cultures.
 Students are encouraged to apply anthropology in an internship experience, field school or study abroad and they may carry out original research and analysis in cooperation with faculty.
 Topics may include local historical archaeology, field archaeology in other parts of the country or abroad, language and behavior, social network analysis, human service delivery, education and culture, local ethnography, human variation, and biological anthropology, including epidemiology.
 Support facilities include physical anthropology and archaeology laboratories with faunal, human skeletal and artifact collections, as well as a social science/ethnography lab.